How we process your personal data

 - Establishing a contact point in the event of an emergency (such as next of kin).

-- Complying with applicable labour or employment statutes.
+- Complying with applicable labor or employment statutes.

 - Ensuring the security of company-held information.